Felix Jones: 2005 season

-Sophomore season
+2006 season

-In the 2006 season, Jones rushed for 1,168 yards and scored six touchdowns on 154 carries, thus averaging 8.7 yards per carry.
-He was also an all-American kickoff returner and had one touchdown on a 100-yard kickoff return against Ole Miss, and caught 15 passes for 107 yards and three touchdowns.
-Jones alongside McFadden and Peyton Hillis, it was the first time in University of Arkansas history that two different running backs rushed for more than 1,000 yards in the same season.
+On October 7 against Auburn, Jones had 13 carries for 104 yards and a touchdown in the victory.
+In the following game, against Southeast Missouri State, he had five carries for 106 yards and a touchdown in the victory.
+Two weeks later, against Louisiana-Monroe, he had nine carries for 141 yards and a touchdown in the victory.
+On November 24, against LSU, he had 16 carries for 137 rushing yards and a touchdown.
+In the Capital One Bowl, against Wisconsin, he had 14 carries for 150 yards and two touchdowns.
+In the 2006 season, Jones rushed for 1,168 yards and scored six touchdowns on 154 carries, thus averaging 7.6 yards per carry, leading the SEC.
+He was an all-American kickoff returner and had one touchdown on a 100-yard kickoff return against Ole Miss, and caught 15 passes for 107 yards and three touchdowns.
+Jones alongside McFadden and Peyton Hillis, it was the first time in school history that two different running backs rushed for more than 1,000 yards in the same season.
 Jones was a second-team All-SEC by the conference's coaches, and second-team All-SEC by the media.
 That team finished 10-4 and won the SEC Western Division title.